© 1991-2006 Far Side Music. All Rights Reserved.

 Created by Dr. Gugum Gumbira, where Sundanese gamelan meets rock 'n' roll, updating village ritual music with martial art moves, a percussion based style, with unpredictable rhythms and eerie sounds.

 A vocal music accompanied by guitar and other stringed/ instruments, occasionally instrumental.
-One of the earliest forms of 'pop' music that reached it's height of popularity in the 1940s, recently revitalised by singers including Hetty Koes Endang.
+One of the earliest forms of 'pop' music that reached it's height of popularity in the 1940s, revitalised by contemporary singers including Hetty Koes Endang.

 The street music of Indonesia, particularly Jakarta.
 Dangdut started in the 70s, by mixing indiginous sounds, rock and latin music.
 Still today extremely popular, especially the 'Queen' Elvy Sukaesih, and the 'King' of Dangdut, Rhoma Irama.